Pork shoulder is cooked low and slow with rich spices until it's fork tender. Paired with a refreshing corn salsa, it's the perfect taco filling.

 - Lower the heat to medium and add the onions.
 Sweat the onions until softened, 6-8 minutes.
 Add the garlic, bay leaf, chipotle peppers, adobo sauce, cumin, oregano, allspice, diced tomatoes and chicken stock (or water) and stir to combine.
 Add the browned pork back to the pot.
 Bring to a simmer, then cover the pot and place in the oven.
 Cook 2-2 ½ hours until meat is fork tender.

 - To assemble the tacos, place some of the braised pork on a tortilla.
-Top with some corn jalapeno salsa.
-Drizzle with sour cream and shredded lettuce if desired.
-Serve with lime wedges on the side.
+Top with some chipotle corn salsa and other desired toppings.
+Serve lime wedges on the side.
 Enjoy with a cold Mexican beer or beverage of your choice!

 Jen Werner says